Berry breakfast parfaits

-Trends have become increasingly influential in modern day culture, whether it’s fashion, technology, music or even food.
+Trends have become increasingly influential in modern day culture, from fashion to food.
 They serve as helpful indicators of what’s happening in the world around us and often nudge us into unexplored and exciting territories.
-I’ve decided to start my own trend, which conveniently or rather selfishly, suits my own preferences.
-Here it is then – Dessert for breakfast.
-Perfect, right?
-What could be better than a parfait to start your morning?
-The clincher is that healthy can taste ridiculously good!
+I’ve decided to start my own trend, rather convenient, really.
+Dessert for breakfast.
+What could be better than a parfait to start the day?
+Healthy meets delicious?

-Fresh fruit and yoghurt is most often my preferred choice for breakfast and is packed with good-for-you protein, calcium and vitamin rich fruits.
-My breakfast parfait is a combination of seasonal fruit, berry compote, Greek yoghurt, honey and nuts.
-This is not the time to dabble with low fat anything.
-Do the right thing and go with FULL FAT Greek yoghurt.
-The berry compote gives it a tart sweetness that’s so good with the honeyed yoghurt, with pops of fresh raspberry and blueberries layered in-between.
-I’ve added some chopped mango pieces for bursts of colour and a lively tropical twist.
-Finished with a drizzle of honey and roasted pistachios, this is the most cheerful way to ‘say hello’ to the day.
+Fresh fruit and yoghurt makes the best summer breakfast.
+My berry breakfast parfaits are a combination of seasonal fruit, Greek yoghurt, honey and nuts.
+This is not the time to dabble with low fat.
+Do the right thing and use double cream or Greek yoghurt.
+The berry compote gives it a tart sweetness that’s so good with the honeyed yoghurt,.
+I’ve added some chopped mango for a tropical twist.
+Finish with a drizzle of honey and roasted pistachios.

 I’m always looking at ways in which one recipe can be adapted and used in more than one dish.
 Here are a couple of ideas of how to use the berry compote:

 - For a pavlova, dollop onto whipped cream and top with fresh berries.